ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 ![](/wiki/shared/news/2024-11-14-osu-world-cup-2024-round-of-16-recap/doomsday.png)

 If you stuck around the osu! community for any length of time throughout osu!'s existence, you will be aware of who [Doomsday](https://osu.ppy.sh/users/18983) is.
-Top player, content creator, contributor, tournament player, commentator, they've done it all throughout their 16 years as a community member.
+Top player, content creator, contributor, tournament player, commentator — they've done it all throughout their 16 years as a community member.

-As their 10-year anniversary as a commentator for the world cups is upcoming, it's only fair to check out how they feel about the changes in the world cup throughout the years, talk about some cherished moments, and maybe even get some hot tips in regard to this year's winning team.
+As their 10-year anniversary as a commentator for the world cups is closing in, it's only fair to check out how they feel about the changes in the world cup throughout the years, talk about some cherished moments, and maybe even get some hot predictions regarding this year's winning team.

 <div class="news-chat-quote__text-container">